-These interactions with people the students might not naturally gravitate toward help them get used to the initial discomfort of being around people with whom they are unfamiliar, and build up their confidence integrating into a new group.
+These interactions with people the students might not naturally gravitate toward help them get used to the initial discomfort of being around people with whom they are unfamiliar and build up their confidence integrating into a new group.

-Success in these endeavors encourages students to take their skills to the next level, and venture into the world on a May Term travel course, an international summer internship, or on a semester abroad program.
-These experiences help students replace stereotypes with meaningful personal interactions that often lead to friendships like those that set me on my path to becoming an Africanist scholar thirty years ago.
+Success in these endeavors encourages students to take their skills to the next level and venture into the world on a May Term travel course, an international summer internship, or on a semester abroad program.
+These experiences help students replace stereotypes with meaningful personal interactions that often lead to friendships like those that set me on my path to becoming an Africanist scholar 30 years ago.

-One of the distinct pleasures I have as an anthropology professor is introducing my students to a host of extraordinarily talented and passionate local cultural experts, who I regularly invite into my classrooms or to lead campus workshops that expose students to new cosmologies, or ways of understanding the world and our relationship to it.

-Carol and Eliida Lakota are sisters of Native American heritage, who I met soon after I came to IWU.
-I invite one or both of these inspiring women to campus at least once a year to share Lakota Medicine Wheel teachings, which in this time of human-induced climate change, remind us that the four legged, the winged, the creepy crawlers, the swimmers, the plant people, and we two leggeds are all members of one family, and need to care for one another and our beautiful, Mother Earth.
+One of the distinct pleasures I have as an anthropology professor is introducing my students to a host of extraordinarily talented and passionate local cultural experts whom I regularly invite into my classrooms or to lead campus workshops.
+These experts expose students to new cosmologies, or ways of understanding the world and our relationship to it.
+They include Carol and Eliida Lakota, sisters of Native American heritage who I met soon after joining IWU's faculty.
+At least once a year, I invite one or both of these inspiring women to campus to share Lakota Medicine Wheel teachings, which in this time of human-induced climate change remind us that the four-legged, the winged, the creepy crawlers, the swimmers, the plant people, and we two-leggeds are all members of one family and need to care for one another and our beautiful Mother Earth.

-That the decisions we make today will affect the next seven generations is one of the messages that Carol and Eliida imaginatively communicate through powerful creation myths, humorous stories, and personalized craft projects that deeply resonate with students.
+One concept Carol and Eliida discuss is seven generations stewardship.
+Codified by the Iroquois, this principle holds that decisions should be considered in how they will affect our descendants seven generations into the future.
+Carol and Eliida imaginatively communicate these concepts through powerful creation myths, humorous stories, and personalized craft projects that deeply resonate with students.